Saving is simple

 What goes into the designing and building of a digital bank creative playbook?

-When we first started looking at branding for GXS, we were looking for something that was totally different from other financial institutions in Singapore and South-east Asia.
+When we first started looking at branding for GXS Bank, we were looking for something that was totally different from other financial institutions in Singapore and South-east Asia.
 We hired a world-renown branding agency, did a comparative analysis of all the banking brands in South-east Asia, and found that there is a specific niche we can own - making banking cool, trendy, fashionable and a bit of fun.
 That’s how we ended up with our current branding.

 To take this forward is the hard part because cool and trendy looks are great in the brand book but when we try to scale it across different marketing campaigns - be it tactical or bigger ATL* campaigns - we found that the ability to translate across different platforms was sometimes the most difficult thing.